-American militiamen captured Andre on his way to New York City.
-He was 30 years old, a wealthy, London-born Huguenot who had served 10 years in the 7th Royal Fusiliers.
-He’d been captured once before, at Fort Saint-Jean in Quebec and held in Lancaster, Pa.
+American militiamen captured 30-year-old John Andre on his way to New York City.
+A wealthy, London-born Huguenot, he had served 10 years in the 7th Royal Fusiliers.
+The Americans had captured him once before, at Fort Saint-Jean in Quebec, and held him in Lancaster, Pa.

-Andre joined the British occupations of New York and Philadelphia, where he lived in Benjamin Franklin’s house.
+John Andre joined the British occupations of New York and Philadelphia, where he lived in Benjamin Franklin’s house.
 He was a favorite among colonial society as he was a charming conversationalist, a good singer and a talented artist.
 In Philadelphia he had become friendly – and possibly more than friendly – with Peggy Shippen, a Loyalist.
 She later married Benedict Arnold and acted as their go-between.

-In the case of Hale, the Colonists had taken umbrage to his being hanged as a spy.
-They argued that he was acting in a military capacity and deserved better treatment.
-The customs of the time were quite clear, however, and as he was out of uniform when captured, he was given a spy’s sendoff.
+In the case of Hale, the colonists took great umbrage to his execution as a spy by hanging.
+They argued that he acted in a military capacity and deserved better treatment.
+The customs of the time allowed no wiggle room, however.
+As he didn't wear a uniform when captured, the British gave him a spy’s sendoff.